 As former refugee, Amir entered New Zealand at age seven after spending several months in a refugee camp in Thailand.
 Currently, Amir is a student at Massey University studying Economics and Finance.
 Amir's passion is in Economic Development and helping under-developed nations lift its people out of poverty.

 Eric is a firm believer in people.
-He graduated with a BSc in Psychology from the University of Auckland and is currently working as a Doctoral Scholarships Adviser at the University of Auckland.
-He is originally from Malaysia but has been living in New Zealand for the past 7 years.
+He graduated with a BSc in Psychology and is currently working as a HR Consultant at the University of Auckland.
+He is originally from Malaysia but has been living in New Zealand for the past 8 years.
 He enjoys travelling, running, and having deep meaningful conversations with people.
 He believes that education is the most powerful weapon for changing the world.

 Daughter of a former Cambodian refugee, Leanne has witnessed first-hand the difficulties of resettling to a foreign country.
 She therefore wishes to help other refugee background individuals overcome resettlement struggles and to empower them to reach their full potential.
 With a conjoint degree in Marketing and Public Relations, Leanne hopes to create and share stories that can impact meaningful change in the world.